 PLEASE NOTE: If you previously submitted timely comments on the Tonto travel management plan, you can object to the Final Environmental Impact Statement.

 There are a total of 1,853 miles of roads proposed for decommissioning or downgraded to administrative use.
 Some of these roads are redundant or dead-end at private property.
 Others are existing roads that lead to dispersed campsites, mountain tops, and other historical places like cabins.
 Many of these roads are used by miners, ranchers, and recreationists to access water holes, mountain springs, and river beds.

 A total of 3,651 miles of trails will remain open to the public, but a few excellent 4×4 trails are now closing.
 This includes Red Creek Trail, Aztec Peak Trail, Cherry Creek Trail, and several trails around the Star Valley area.
 This decision also consists of 1,276 miles of roads completely decommissioned and 577 miles of roads downgraded to “administrative use.”
 353 miles of roads will be added to the system.
 That includes 192 miles of two-track trails and 108 miles of single-track trails.

-The Forest Service used several factors to determine what roads will be decommissioned.
-Routes that exceed a 10% grade travel to mountain tops or ridgelines cross unstable soil, lead to places of cultural significance, have no destination value, travel through a wetland, or endangered species habitat are being considered for closure.
+The Forest Service used several factors to determine what roads would be decommissioned.
+Routes that exceed a 10% grade, travel to mountain tops or ridgelines, across unstable soil, lead to places of cultural significance, have no destination value, travel through a wetland, or endangered species habitat are being considered for closure.